-To coincide with our vehicle fleet contract with Ford, we’ve installed telematic systems in some of our fleet vehicles.
-This data will enable us to gain a better understanding of journey patterns, refuelling needs and help us to plan our transition to an electric fleet of road vehicles.
+Telematics data is being used to gain a better understanding of journey patterns, refuelling needs and help us to plan our transition to an electric fleet of road vehicles.
 In addition, we’re actively seeking opportunities to improve fuel efficiency and source lower-carbon fuels for our other vehicles.

 As well as more efficient engines and cleaner fuels to help reduce our environmental impact, we’re also trying to influence driving behaviour among our people.

 Our driver policies encourage appropriate and safe driving and good logistics planning for efficient deliveries.

 Promoting sustainable travel